Optixal/InfoSecLibrary/Linux/docker/containers/README.md

 For SSH containers, add this to the Dockerfile for login fix.
 Otherwise user is kicked off after login `RUN sed 's@session\s*required\s*pam_loginuid.so@session optional pam_loginuid.so@g' -i /etc/pam.d/sshd`

+Point /bin/sh symbolic link to /bin/bash.
+Put it as the first command.
+This allows the container to source files such as a virtualenv.
+`RUN rm /bin/sh && ln -s /bin/bash /bin/sh`